hahnfabian/hahnfabian.github.io/blog/robocasa.md

 python robomimic/scripts/config_gen/diffusion_gen.py --name <name-to-identify-later>
 ```

-If you want to use your own datasets you will need to convert them from the raw robosuite (robocasa datasets are basically robosuite datasets) into the robomimic format.
+If you want to use your own datasets you will need to convert them from the raw robosuite (RoboCasa datasets are basically robosuite datasets) into the robomimic format.
 There are two steps:
 1. Convert to robomimic
 This will convert your dataset in place.
 ```bash